Kevin Patullo’s offense wastes two Quinyon Mitchell interceptions in crushing Eagles playoff loss

 Eagles offensive coordinator Kevin Patullo leaves the field after the wild-card playoff loss to the 49ers.
 Read moreYong Kim / Staff Photographer

-This time last year, few fans outside of the most rabid NFL knew who Kevin Patullo was.
+This time last year, few fans outside of the most rabid of the NFL knew who Kevin Patullo was.
 For the record, he was the Eagles’ passing game coordinator and coach Nick Sirianni’s favorite lieutenant.

 Patullo cannot survive the week.
 The blame will fall to him.